Murano – the Island of Glass in Northern Italy

-To soak up the heart of this city, you need to wander and get lost, take a gondola ride and sample plenty of gelato.
+To soak up the heart of this city, you need to wander and get lost, take a gondola ride, and sample plenty of gelatos.
 As for shopping, you’ll quickly discover there is an abundance of stores featuring Murano glass – everything from tiny figurines to lacy chandeliers to huge abstract sculptures.

 It’s not enough to ogle at the glass art.
 You must make time to explore Murano, itself, whose heart and soul is steeped in glass.

 History will say that Venice had no shortage of artists back in the 12 th -13 th centuries, among them cartographers, painters, poets, and glassmakers.